Jerry Lawler: Sporadic appearances, feud with Tazz, and departure (1999–2001)

 After No Way Out, The Kat was released by the WWF and Lawler quit the company in protest.

-Lawler has stated several theories as to why he was allowed to leave.
-His first involves the ascent of Carter's career alongside the downfall of Chyna's.
-In his contention, Chyna was jealous of his wife's push inside the company, in part due to the Right to Censor storyline, and in part because of his wife's offer to pose for Playboy magazine.
-Until that time, Chyna had been the second major wrestling star from the World Wrestling Federation to have done a piece in Playboy (after Sable); during Chyna's debut on the adult magazine, she had suddenly broken her friendship with Carter.

-In interviews, he has also stated that there may have been an alternate reason, namely, that the company wanted to fire him.
-He also criticized McMahon for the cavalier attitude he had given him on the day he quit.
-In his recollection, Ross was fired by McMahon with exactly the same demeanor while struck with a bout of Bell's palsy in 1994, a time when Ross' "usefulness" had run out.
-Lawler felt that Carter's release was an attempt to remove him as well, stating that the company was well-aware that he would walk out alongside his wife.
-Lawler's replacement with Paul Heyman launched a theory in which Heyman was promoted at Lawler's expense.
-Internet rumors circulated that the company was on better terms with Heyman than Lawler, and used remarks Lawler had made in criticism of ECW to launch a theory whereby Heyman wanted Lawler out.
-Lawler has stated repeatedly that he has no resentment towards Heyman, accusing the media and internet theorists of spreading false information.

 Extreme Championship Wrestling (1997)

 In 1997, Lawler became heavily involved in the working relationship between the WWF and Extreme Championship Wrestling (ECW).
 In interviews and commentary, he referred to the promotion as "Extremely Crappy Wrestling".
 His frequent insults toward ECW eventually led to the promotion "invading" Monday Night Raw in February 1997.
 He wrestled in two matches.
 The first on July 19 at Heat Wave 1997 in a steel cage match with Rob Van Dam and Sabu in a no contest against Rick Rude, The Sandman, and Tommy Dreamer.
 He wrestled against Dreamer at ECW's Hardcore Heaven pay-per-view in August, which Dreamer won.